-- o 23'-0" to nearest obstruction (Does not apply to doors into warehouses) clear headway above the top of the highest rail) except: - o 27'-0" to overhead wire lines (clear headway above the top of the highest rail) or greater depending upon the voltage (see Appendix A, A31, Wire Crossing and Encroachment Specifications).
+- Location of the "Restricted Clearance" sign. - For new construction the minimum railway clearance (see Appendix A, A3, A4, A5) requirements are as follows: - Vertical: - 23'-0" to nearest obstruction (clear headway above the top of the highest rail) except: - 27'-0" to overhead wire lines (clear headway above the top of the highest rail) or greater depending upon the voltage (see Appendix A, A31, Wire Crossing and Encroachment Specifications). - Horizontal: - 8' 6" from the centerline of track to the nearest obstruction, unless otherwise provided in these specifications.
+In curves, the minimum distance between track centers shall be increased to account for curvature as follows: - i.

-o Horizontal:

-- o 8' 6" from the centerline of track to the nearest obstruction, unless otherwise provided in these specifications.
-In curves, the minimum distance between track centers to be increased to account for curvature as follows: - i.
 1" per degree of curvature of track for horizontal clearance - ii.
 2" per degree of curvature of track for distance between parallel tracks